-Annual Distribution US\$2.4 million (or 2.6% of run rate revenue) Description Heritage is a leading specialty contractor providing masonry and masonry related services to the commercial building industry.
+Annual Distribution US\$2.4 million (2.6% of Run Rate Revenue) Description Heritage is a specialty contractor providing masonry and masonry related services to the commercial building industry.
 With a focus on the restoration of existing structures, Heritage's services include masonry procurement, installation and restoration, concrete structure restoration, waterproofing and coating repair.
 Contribution History In January 2018, the Corporation invested US\$15.0 million in exchange for preferred units in Heritage.
 The Corporation was entitled to an initial annual distribution of US\$2.3 million.
 US\$3.0 million of the Heritage units are redeemable at par at any time.
 The Heritage distribution will reset with a collar of +/- 6% annually based on gross profit.
-Performance Based on unaudited financial statements provided by management for the five months ended May 31, 2019, Heritage's revenue and EBITDA have both increased versus the comparable period.
-Fair Value The fair value of the Heritage units were unchanged during the three and six months ended June 30, 2019.
+Performance Based on unaudited financial statements provided by management for the eight months ended August 31, 2019, Heritage's revenue, gross profit and EBITDA have each increased versus the comparable period.
+Fair Value The fair value of the Heritage units were unchanged during the three and nine months ended September 30, 2019.
 The fair value of the Heritage units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for Heritage remains above 2.0x.